tfmertz/Salon/README.md

 ##### Database

-Import the hair_salon.sql file into your postgres
+Import the hair_salon.sql and hair_salon_test.sql file into your postgres

 **If this fails, use the following commands:**